 - A3.5 The ITF will specify Entry-Level Criteria applicable to persons who wish to become Trainee Classifiers.
 The ITF will provide Entry-Level Education to Trainee Classifiers. - A3.6 The ITF will provide Continuing Education to Classifiers for the purposes of Certification and Re-certification. - A3.7 The ITF may provide that a Classifier is subject to certain limitations, including (but not limited to): - A3.7.1 a limitation on the components of Player Evaluation that a Classifier is certified to conduct; - A3.7.2 a limitation on the level of ITF Wheelchair Tournament for which a Classifier is authorised to act as a Classifier; - A3.7.3 the maximum time that a Classifier Certification is valid; - A3.7.4 that Classifier Certification is subject to review within a specific time frame by reference to the Classifier Competencies; - A3.7.5 that a Classifier may lose Classifier Certification if the ITF is not satisfied that the Classifier possesses the required Classifier Competencies; and/or - A3.7.6 that a Classifier may regain Classifier Certification if the ITF is satisfied that the Classifier possesses the required Classifier Competencies. - A3.8 The integrity of Classification in wheelchair tennis depends on the conduct of Classification Personnel.
-The ITF has therefore adopted a set of professional conduct standards referred to as the 'Classifier Code of Conduct'. - A3.9 All Classification Personnel must comply with the Classifier Code of Conduct. - A3.10 Any person who believes that any Classification Personnel may have acted in a manner that contravenes the Classifier Code of Conduct must report this to the ITF. - A3.11 If the ITF receives such a report, it will investigate and, if appropriate, take disciplinary measures. - A3.12 A Classifier shall declare without delay any actual, perceived and/or potential conflict of interest that he/she has or may have in a particular situation.
+The ITF has therefore adopted a set of professional conduct standards referred to as the 'Classifier Code of Conduct'. - A3.9 All Classification Personnel must comply with the Classifier Code of Conduct. - A3.10 Any person who believes that any Classification Personnel may have acted in a manner that contravenes the Classifier Code of Conduct must report this to the ITF. - A3.11 If the ITF receives such a report, it will investigate and, if appropriate, take disciplinary measures. - A3.12 A Classifier shall declare any actual, perceived and/or potential conflict of interest that he/she has or may have in a particular situation.
 The ITF will decide whether there is such a conflict and (if so) how it should be addressed.
+Each Classifier must submit an annual conflict of interest declaration, and any changes to their interests must be reported throughout the year without delay (and at a minimum before they next conduct an Evaluation Session).